nimbuzzzz/stocks/README.md

 # Stocks Application

-A Java / Maven / Spring Boot application.
+Built using  Java / Maven / Spring Boot / H2 DB.

 ## How to Run

 This application is packaged as a war which has Tomcat 8 embedded.
-No Tomcat or JBoss installation is necessary.
-You run it using the ```java -jar``` command.

-* Make sure you are using JDK 1.8 and Maven 3.x
+* Requirements:  JDK 1.8 and Maven 3.x
 * Can build the project and run the tests by running ```mvn clean package```
 * Once successfully built, service can be run by:
 ```